esfdk/Groupname/Readme.txt

 	case) and the message to be converted.
 The message and task is sent to the server.
 	Lastly, the converted message is read from the input stream, and the socket is closed.

+Server:
+The current running thread between the server and client will crash if the client does not behave as expected (from the servers perspective)
+The server will crash if it can not connect to the socket it requests.

+Client:

+The client crashes if it does not have an internet connection or it can not connect to the server.
+If the client tries to send a message before a connection has been established it will crash.
+If the client's readUTF method doesn't recieve anything from the server it will print an empty string